dominikschopper/regex-primer/README.md

 also a little fiddling is done with html, so you can try out what you got there ;)

+this primer is online available at http://dominikschopper.github.io/regex-primer/regex.html thanks to github pages

 This is still work in progress ...